wenlzhang/obsidian-todoist-context-bridge/README.md

 ## 🌐 Chat With Your Todoist Tasks

-Chat with your Todoist tasks directly in your browser at **[task-chat-web.vercel.app](https://task-chat-web.vercel.app/)**.
-Configure your Todoist API token and AI provider keys to get started.
-All data is stored locally in your browser for privacy.
+Chat with your Todoist tasks, Google Calendar, and Apple Calendar events directly in your browser at **[taskchat.ptkm.net](https://taskchat.ptkm.net/)**.
+Configure your API tokens and keys to get started.

 ## Videos and Articles